DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/overview.md

 #### "No tokens in the browser" Policy
 This is definitely the elephant in the room.
 More and more companies are coming to the conclusion that the threat of token ex-filtration is too big of an unknown and that no high value access tokens should be stored in JavaScript accessible locations.

 It's not only your own code that must be XSS-proof.
 It's also all the frameworks, libraries and NPM packages you are pulling in (as well as their dependencies).
-And even worse, you have to worry about other people's code running on your host.
+And even worse, you have to worry about other people's code running on your domain.
 The recent work around [Spectre](https://www.securityweek.com/google-releases-poc-exploit-browser-based-spectre-attack) attacks against browsers illustrates nicely that there is more to come.

 Storing tokens on the server-side and using encrypted/signed HTTP-only cookies for session management makes that threat model considerably easier.
-This is not to say that this makes the application auto-magically secure against content injection, but forcing the attacker through a well defined interface to the backend gives you more leverage.
+This is not to say that this makes the application auto-magically secure against content injection, but forcing the attacker through a well defined interface to the backend gives you way more leverage than being able to make arbitrary API calls with a stolen token.

 #### React to changes in the browser security models
 We wrote about this [before](https://leastprivilege.com/2020/03/31/spas-are-dead/), but in a nutshell browsers are (and will be even more in the future) restricting the usage of cookies across site boundaries to protect users from privacy invasion techniques.
 The problem is that legitimate OAuth & OpenID Connect protocol interactions are from a browser's point of view indistinguishable from common tracking mechanisms.